poshjosh/chinomsoikwuagwu.com/2020/02/14/AWS-Load-Balancers_How-they-work-and-differences-between-them.md

 - When you create an Internet-facing load balancer, you can optionally associate one Elastic IP address per subnet.

+- Does not support custom security policy

+- Security policy should comprise protocols and ciphers

+- Does not support certificates with RSA bits higher than 2048 bits

 ### Monitoring your Network Load Balancers ###

 You can use the following features to monitor your load balancers, analyze traffic patterns, and troubleshoot issues with your load balancers and targets.